floroz/go-social/memory-bank/progress.md

     - User signup attempts with duplicate email/username now correctly return HTTP 409 with API error code `GOSOCIAL-005-CONFLICT`.
     - Functional test `TestUserSignup_ValidationErrors` and related tests for duplicate signups are passing.
 - **Frontend Signup Payload:** The frontend (`authService.ts`) now correctly sends the signup request payload wrapped in a `{"data": ...}` object, aligning with the API specification and backend expectations.
 User has confirmed this functionality.
+- **Frontend Login Payload:** The frontend (`authService.ts`) now correctly sends the login request payload wrapped in a `{"data": ...}` object for the `/v1/auth/login` endpoint, aligning with API specification and backend.
+User has confirmed this functionality.

 ## What's Left to Build (High-Level)